What We Do

 Refuge staff, in coordination with the local water users association, spends a great deal of time making sure the water conveyance system functions as smoothly and efficiently as possible.
 In order to conserve water in this semiarid zone, open ditches have been replaced with more than 13 miles of gravity-fed pipeline.
 This has also provided a more efficient means of irrigating up to 700 acres of farm fields, where crops such as oats, barley, wheat, and peas are planted to provide food for a variety of migratory birds, like ducks, geese and cranes.

 On Las Vegas National Wildlife Refuge, you will see wheat, barley, and peas planted for wildlife to eat and build their fat reserves to fuel their lengthy migration.
-National Wildlife Refuges are often islands in an ocean of developed lands, especially for birds that migrate thousands of miles north and south.
-That is why refuges often actively manage lands to make sure food, water, and shelter will be as productive as possible.
+National Wildlife Refuges are often islands in an ocean of fragmented habitats, especially for birds that migrate thousands of miles north and south.
+To preserve habitats and to provide for a wide variety of wildlife management makes decisions to best ensure wildlife and migratory waterfowl have what they need to rest, recuperate, and shelter before they move on from the refuge.

 Management and Conservation